petertandy/aac_popgen/README.md

 # aac_popgen
-Scripts for performing population genetics analysis and associated visualizations from data produced my CLC Genomics Workbench v 9.5
+Scripts for performing population genetics analysis and associated visualizations from data produced by CLC Genomics Workbench v 9.5